wirecube/android_additive_animations/README.md

 # android_additive_animations
 Additive animations for Android!
-Inspired by a blog Post by David Rönnqvist: http://ronnqvi.st/multiple-animations/
+Inspired by a blog post by David Rönnqvist: http://ronnqvi.st/multiple-animations/

 This library provides an easy way to additively animate a huge number of properties.
 Some of the functionality was inspired by the excellent ViewPropertyObjectAnimator library: https://github.com/blipinsk/ViewPropertyObjectAnimator.